-Step 3: Decide on dates and possible theme.
+Step 1: Decide on dates.
 Your food drive can be as long or as short as you want it to be.
-All food drives should conclude by Friday, November 3, 2017.
-Then on Saturday, November 4, bring your food item collection to Logan High School in La Crosse from 8am to Noon.
+All food drives should conclude by Friday, November 4.
 We ask that all food drives include the iFeed name some how.

-Step 6: Promote.
-Hang posters, hand out flyers, send memos, make announcements at meetings, and/or put notices in your newsletters.
-Send information home to parents if the food drive is at a school.
+Step 4: Promote!
+We have posters for you to hang, make announcements at meetings, and/or put notices in your newsletters.
 Spreading the word is essential to your food drive’s success.
-Contact Stephanie if you need the iFeed logo, etc. More information and logos are available at rotaryifeed.org
+Contact us at email@example.com if you need the iFeed logo, posters or buttons!

-Step 7: Collect.
+Step 5: Collect that Food!
 Continue promoting during the collection.
 As items come in, check for overflow; box as you go.

-Step 8: Prepare food for delivery or pick-up.
-Bring all food donations to Logan High School on Saturday, November 4, 2017.
-There will be students at the front entrance of Logan to help you unload and bring your food in.
-You’ll want to come inside and check out the giant collection of food!
+Step 6: Bring all food donations to Logan High School on Saturday, November 5, 2022 between 8-12pm.
+There will be students curbside at the front entrance of Logan to help you unload your food.
+Come on in and check out the giant collection of food!
 Be a part of the largest food drive ever!
+Not able to drop off your food collection at Logan?
+Contact us at firstname.lastname@example.org and we’ll arrange to come get it!

-Step 8: NEW for 2017!
-If your organization is not in the La Crosse Area: Collect your food donations, and send us a picture or a short video (not more than 30 sec.) of your group WITH your collection.
-Create a sign of your choice with your food collection total.
-Email your photo or up load your video by Thursday, November 2.
-Your count and your photo/video will be included in our iFeed number totals and in the on-site video presentation!
+Step 7: If you are not in the La Crosse area: Collect your food donations, and send us a picture or a short video (not more than 30 sec.) of your group WITH your collection.
+Create a sign with your food collection total.
+Email your photo/video by Monday, October 31.
+Your count and your photo/video will be included in our iFeed number totals!

 Make It FUN!
 Think Outside The Box!